 Step 2: Find the Ceiling Joist

-Step 3: Install (and Check!) ) |} the Mount
+Step 3: Install (and Check!) |} the Mount

-Now, for your install.
-First, you need to pre-drill holes and utilize appropriate lag bolts to attach the mounting. |} Then you need to test it out--yes, before you really hang on the swing.
-"Test it together with your entire body fat by hanging the bracket," he explains.
+Now, for the install.
+First, you need to pre-drill holes and utilize appropriate lag bolts to attach the mounting. |} Then you need to test it out--before you actually hang on the swing.
+"Test it with your full body fat by hanging the bracket," he explains.

-Step 4: Hang the Swing|}
+Measure 4: Hang the Swing|}